jomariapc/DDBB_Project/README.md

 Una vez limpias las tablas, se pueden ver valores repetidos y asociaciones a las que hay que asignarles una tabla específica.

 2.1. special_features:
+   New table “special_features”
-   Creación de nueva tabla “special_features” Asociación con “films”: many to many
+   Asociation with “films”: many to many
-   Creación de tabla “film_has_special_features”
+   New table “film_has_special_features”

 2.2. category
-   La única tabla que asocia category con film es “old_HDD”, así que cree una nueva columna en “films” llamada “category_id” y la rellené según el “film_id” que contienen ambas tablas.
-   Las que no tenían datos se rellenaron con el id de una nueva “category”: "Unknown"
+   The only table that associates category with film is "old_HDD", so I created a new column in "films" called "category_id" and filled it according to the "film_id" contained in both tables.
+   The ones with no data were filled with the id of a new "category": "Unknown".

 2.3. films & actor
    “actor” and “film” have a many to many relation.
 So, the only way to associate those two is to create the "film_has_actor" table with their corresponding id.
 That is only possible thanks to the charming “old_HDD” table.
 Ta-da!